POSTS TAGGED: Verizon

 Owners of the Verizon variant of the Samsung Galaxy Note 10.1 tablet will no longer feel left out, thanks to the unlock package that XDA Elite Recognized Developer AdamOutler posted late Friday night.
 Although he takes issue with the word ‘unlock,’ preferring to call it a ‘jailbreak’ because that term is exempted by the DMCA.

 The process couldn’t be easier thanks to Adam’s CASUAL software.
 I’m sure you’ve heard of it before since it’s been features on XDA TV and several Portal posts.
 The software provides a GUI for scripts that use the Android Developer Bridge (ADB) and it works on Linux, Mac, and Windows.
 The power of CASUAL is well represent. . .
 READ ON »

 Posted October 20, 2012 at 07:00 pm by David Watt

 We all know that Verizon seems to have some kind of fear of unlocked bootloaders, as is evident on their Samsung Galaxy S III and Galaxy Tab 2.
 We also know that XDA’s developers and device owners alike have a hatred of locked bootloaders, so there has to be some give at one point or another.
 And on this occasion, it’s a win for the developers and in turn, device owners.

-Posted August 29, 2012 By: jerdog
+Posted August 29, 2012 at 06:00 pm by jerdog

 Since the unveiling of the original Nexus device, Google has made it a point to state that owning a Nexus device means you’ll be on the fast track to new OS updates.
 However, this has not been the case for owners of the CDMA variants of the Galaxy Nexus.